observIQ/bindplane-agent/extension/bindplaneextension/README.md

 # BindPlane Extension

 This extension is used by BindPlane in custom distributions to store BindPlane specific information.
-It is not currently included in the official `bindplane-agent`.
+It is not currently included in the official `bindplane-otel-collector`.

 ## Configuration